The question quietly changed this year

 It is easy to hear that as a capability story.
 Bigger model, smarter answers.
-It is not.
-The numbers that matter are not benchmark scores.
-They are the percentage of real workflows where software is now allowed to act without a person clicking the final button.
+The number that matters is not a benchmark score.
+It is the share of real workflows where software is now allowed to act without a person clicking the final button.

 Advice was always safe.
 Action is not.